Quickstart

 Using the -l python

-option will generate a python package containing the template code for the model (tests/
+option generates a Python package containing the template code for the model (tests/

 ).